mozilla/web-lit-core/README.md

 The purpose of Mozilla’s Core Web Literacy Curriculum is to provide learners with a basic conceptual understanding of how to read, write, and participate on the web.
 The Core Activities were written to be self-sufficient and developed from new as well as remixing existing activities with the goal of aligning with the [Web Literacy Map](https://learning.mozilla.org/en-US/web-literacy).

+Web literacy for example helps people:
+* Understand how the Internet works and connects different parts of the web.
+* Share information with others in ways that make sense and protect their privacy and security.
+* Helps people discern fake information from real information.
+* Empower themselves and their communities to participate online as citizens, learners, workers, creators, consumers, and people.

 Developing this core curriculum has truly been a community effort involving staff, volunteer contributors, and allied organizations from around the world.
 A special shout-out to our web literacy leaders and their respective public library staff: Sherry Lehane, Davis Erin Anderson, Joanna Milner, Melanie Wilson, and Matthew Kopel for all their contributions, as well as Randy MacDonald and Iris Bond Gill.
 A big thank you to Matt Rogers and [Digitalme](https://digitalme.co.uk/) for making web literacy badges a reality.

 See [crosswalk](https://docs.google.com/document/d/1MKxmLQMSyhDRCFwKcrGHZiHmPUGoFLmD5HFtHWBK7Yg/edit#) of the Web Literacy Skills with core activities.